 Autonomous and remote-controlled ships are being trialled in some sea areas.

-Most predictions are that autonomous or semi-autonomous operation would be limited to short voyages, for example from one specific port to another, across a short distance.
+Most predictions are that autonomous or semi-autonomous operation will be limited to short voyages, for example from one specific port to another, across a short distance.

-Presentations on autonomous shipping made during a special a special session (2018) of IMO’s Maritime Safety Committee 100th session can be downloaded here.
+Presentations on autonomous shipping made during a special session (2018) of IMO’s Maritime Safety Committee 100th session can be seen here.